shunsukew/userop-examples/README.md

 ## Installation

-This example repository uses [Viem](https://viem.sh/) and [permissionless.js](https://github.com/pimlicolabs/permissionless.js) for crafting User Operations.
-Viem doesn't support SimpleSmartAccount by itself, importing it from `permissionless.js`.
-SimpleSmartAccount type in Viem is essentially a Viem's Custom SmartAccount which implements required interfaces.
-Thus, both needed as dependencies.

 This example repository leverages [Viem](https://viem.sh/) and [permissionless.js](https://github.com/pimlicolabs/permissionless.js) for crafting User Operations.
 While Viem does not natively support the `SimpleSmartAccount`, this functionality is provided via `permissionless.js`.
 The `SimpleSmartAccount` in `permissionless.js` is effectively a custom `SmartAccount` type that implements required interfaces `Viem` defines.
 As a result, both libraries are essential dependencies for this project.

 ```